-Prerequisite: Completion of Minimum of Category 2 score on English placement test, or assessment by the instructor
+Prerequisite: A minimum of a Category 2 score on English placement test, or assessment by the instructor.

 Students will learn skills necessary for success in college such as: reading textbooks; taking lecture notes; studying; taking tests; managing time; becoming familiar with the college resources; and reducing test anxiety.
 Grading for this class is Pass/No Pass Credit.
 This class is recommended for students with at least a score in Category 2 in reading.